geode-sdk/geode/README.md

 # GeodeSDK
 Geode is a revolutionary Geometry Dash modding framework.
-Geode is built using CMake so make sure it is installed before building.
-To start, run the `create` file and specify a location

-## Prerequisites

-The projects created with the `./create` are normally in the current working directory.
-To override this you can add a `GEODE_PROJECT_FOLDER` environment variable.
-You can do this by adding `export GEODE_PROJECT_FOLDER="path/to/project/folder"` to your .bash_profile file.

-## How to use

-TODO: Make this properly documented

-Make sure you include the flag `-T host=x64` if you are building for Windows, that way you avoid out of heap space errors.
+Documentation on using the Geode SDK can be found on the [Geode Documentation](https://geode-sdk.github.io/docs/).

 ### Geode